marchantweb/rcktengine/README.md

 // Only one query to the database was made.
 The other 4 requests used the cached version.
 ```
 The cache will work when using load() from either primary key ID or from a search array.
 The populate method does not use the caching system, as the data is already loaded locally.
+JIT functions are also cached after they run once.

 ---
 Please feel free to submit any pull requests, and enjoy!
 Also, check out our other free project for software developers over at https://www.telemetric.io/ - a free tool to monitor MySQL databases daily.